Penitenciaría Nacional (Buenos Aires)

-National Penitentiary
+National penitentiary

-The city called for “Plans and Budgets for the construction of a Jail Building”, in 1869 by decree, with the penal standards of the time; the attempt was to fulfill the constitutional rules of 1853: Art.
+The city called for "Plans and Budgets for the Construction of a Jail Building", in 1869 by decree, with the penal standards of the time; the attempt was to fulfill the constitutional rules of 1853: Art.
 18. This, a system of humiliating repression, was the model for the time, with prisoners who were worked hard and didn't have uniforms.

 Construction began in 1872 with the plans of the architect Ernesto Bunge.
-Construction was finished in 1876.
-A system of penitentiary regime and a plan of working the prisoners was adopted and officers were hired.
+The design of the prison was modelled after England's Pentonville Prison.
+Construction was finished in 1877.
+A penitentiary regime system and a plan for working the prisoners were adopted and officers were hired.
 Enrique O´Gorman was the “Governor of the Penitentiary” and was independent of Judicial Power.
-It was inaugurated privately on 28 of May 1877, with one disguised opening.
+It was inaugurated on 28 of May 1877, with one disguised opening.
 This “medieval castle” was filled with 300 prisoners who had overpopulated the Town hall Penitentiary.
 Geographically, the Penitentiary was in the Province of Buenos Aires.
 Its walls were punctuated with towers and sentry boxes for prison guards.
 It was in a smooth ravine, with an iron gate.